rockman007372/Obsidian-Vault/Shortest Job First.md

 ![[Pasted image 20230911153612.png]]

-- Select task with the smallest total CPU time first (order by processing time)
-	- Ordering minimizes average waiting time.
+- Select task with the smallest total CPU time first (order by processing time) => minimizes average waiting time.
 - Starvation is possible: short jobs keep getting added and being executed first.
 - How to guess total CPU time for a task in advance? **Exponential Average**
 #### Exponential Average